 After you add aliases for custom searches in Internet Explorer, Whenever you want to make a search with one of the aliases added, first enter the desired alias, then the term you want to search.
 Specifically, if you search a term custom search engine, type in address bar First alias that you have chosen for the search engine then search term and press Enter.
 This will display all the results of this period found using custom search engine (for example, if you want to perform a search on Ask.com, Type in the address bar ask wordWhere replace word the required dates).

-Note: Custom Searches added to IE Search Customizer are compatible with all modern versions of the browser Internet Explorer.
+Note: Custom searches added with IE Search Customizer are compatible with all modern versions of the Internet browser Explorer.

 STEALTH SETTINGS - How to add aliases for custom searches in Internet Explorer